 But if you are finding it hard to show your team appreciation, here are some simple but effective ideas to help you:

 You don’t have to give a speech to show your team appreciation.
 A simple thank you is enough.
 They may be just two words, but they can make your leadership team feel valued and appreciated.

-You could also use phrases like, “You’ve done a good job”, “Thank you for accomplishing this task”, and “It’s pleasure to have worked with you, you are such a hardworking team”.
+You could also use phrases like, “You’ve done a good job,” “Thank you for accomplishing this task,” and “It’s a pleasure to have worked with you; you are such a hardworking team.”

 Although these words look simple, they can make your team feel that their input matters and that you recognize their hard work and contribution.

 Step out of your office and take a step to understand your leadership team’s personal and professional interests.

 Find out about their personal life, what they are planning to do during the weekend, learn about their hobbies, where they want to take their careers, and more.
 Showing that you value their personal and professional life makes them feel valued.

 You don’t have to be spending time with your leadership team at the workplace only.
 You can make it a habit of spending time with them by taking lunch or breakfast together at the nearest restaurant or coffee shop.